 Here is my low sodium mayo recipe.
-With all the information presented here, you will be able to make your own low sodium mayonnaise and avoid the one sold in grocery stores.
-And you know what?
-It’s way better!
-It’s clearly a win-win recipe for your taste buds and your kidneys.
+With all the information presented here, you will be able to easily make your own low salt mayonnaise in no time.

 If you are looking for a vegan alternative, check out my Kidney Friendly Vegan Mayo recipe!

 There are many reasons to make your own mayonnaise.
 Here are the main ones:

 - It takes less than 10 minutes to do it yourself.

 - You can customize it as you want.